MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/dataimport.md

 * JPEG
 * MLImageFileFormat

-Basic information of the imported images are available on the Panel that opens via double-click.
+Basic information of the imported images is available on the panel that opens via double-click.

 ## DICOM Data {#DICOMImport}
 {{<alert class="info" caption="Extra Infos">}}
 Additional information about **Digital Imaging and Communications in Medicine (DICOM)** can be found at [Wikipedia](https://en.wikipedia.org/wiki/DICOM "DICOM Format")
 {{< /alert >}}
-Even if the above explained `ImageLoad` is able to import DICOM data, a much better way is to use one of the specialized modules for DICOM images such as `DicomImport`.
+Even if the above explained `ImageLoad` is able to import DICOM data, a much better way is to use one of the specialized modules for DICOM images, such as `DicomImport`.

 The `DicomImport` module allows to define a directory containing DICOM files to import as well as a list of files that can be dropped to the UI and imported.
 After import, the volumes are shown in a patient tree providing the following patient, study, series, and volume information (depending on the availability in the DICOM file(s)):